-Randi’s Camp for Hope and Courage is a three day outcome-based therapeutic/recreational camp for children age 8-13 years who have experienced or have been exposed to domestic violence.
-It is dedicated to provide an environment of compassion, encouragement, and positive praise to children who experience domestic violence in the home.
-Through educational, interpersonal and fun activities, children will benefit from opportunities to increase their self-esteem, self-concept and confidence in their own abilities.
-Randi’s Camp empowers children to believe that their thoughts, feelings and actions are important, worthy of expression and that they are valuable contributors to the whole family unit.
+Randi’s Camp for Hope and Courage is a three day outcome-based therapeutic/recreational camp for children ages 8-13 years who have experienced or have been exposed to domestic violence.
+It is dedicated to providing an environment of compassion, encouragement, and positive praise to children who experience domestic violence in the home.
+Through educational, interpersonal and fun activities, children increase their self-esteem, self-concept, and confidence in their own abilities.
+Randi’s Camp empowers children to believe that their thoughts, feelings, and actions are important, worthy of expression and that they are valuable contributors to the whole family unit.

-The camp is facilitated by certified master level therapists and volunteers that have completed 40 hours of Domestic Violence Training, attended camp training, completed Mandated Reporter training, and submitted current Criminal and Child Abuse Clearances from the Department of Human Services.
+Randi’s Camp is facilitated by certified master level therapists and volunteers who have completed 40 hours of Domestic Violence Training, attended camp training, completed Mandated Reporter training, and submitted current criminal and child abuse clearances from the Department of Human Services.